National Guard (France): Organization

 On 2 July 1792, the Assembly authorized the National Guard's attendance as part of the Festival of Federation on 14 July, thus circumventing a royal veto.
 Section assemblies were permitting "passive" citizens to join their National Guard companies without seeking formal permission.

 On 11 July, the Jacobins won an emergency vote in the wavering Assembly, declaring the nation in danger and drafting all Parisians with pikes or pistols into the National Guard.
 On 17 July the municipality of Paris accepted all citizens armed with a pike for enlistment as part of the capital's own National Guard unit.

 The citizens kept their weapons and their uniforms at home and set forth with them when required.
 The initially multi-coloured uniforms of the various provincial National Guard units were standardised in 1791, using as a model the dark blue coats with red collars, white lapels and cuffs worn by the Paris National Guard since its creation.
-This combination of colours matched those of the revolutionary tricolour.
+This combination of colours matched those of the then young revolutionary tricolour flag.
+The uniform headdress was the tricorne.